Chhonhup

+Thinggar

 Thinggar is the most prominent village in the Chhonhup Valley, the western valley of Lo Manthang, Mustang District.
 The settlement lies on a sloping hillside at an altitude of approximately 3,800 meters (12,500 ft), overlooking neighboring villages and agricultural fields.
 The village and the surrounding land of Phuwa Goan in the Chhonhup Valley are historically the property of the Lo Gyalpo.